jyobb/islandora_map_browse/README.md

 __Requirements__

 islandora_solr_search
+drupal libraries module
+drupal colorbox module
+drupal chaos tools module

+leaflet and Leaflet.markercluster-master needs to be in the libraries directory

 To enable islandora map browse you will need to configure gsearch to index mods so a lat lon location fields is available